GordonHind96/DistributedPy/SimpleDistributedFileSystem/README.md

 * when update is made to secondary version of file, it informs the dirctory server to update the primary, and the primary updates the rest of the secondarys

 ## TODO
-* make sure locks can be validated
-* update directory server to return more information ie file found but locked or file not found
 * unlock file after a certain time period
 * set so that user can specify number of versions of file default 1
 * think of how to react ot user deleteing file with replicated copies